 The original (1855) State Arsenal sat at the northwest corner of Second and Monroe, across the street from the statehouse.
-That structure was replaced in 1903 by a crenellated castle of a facility that was dedicated in 1903 during ceremonies officiated by President Theodore Roosevelt.
-Happily, the building was seldom used for its intended purposes save for a few days in 1908, when it houses refugees from the anti-black riots that broke out in the capital.
+That structure was replaced in 1903 by a crenellated castle-like version that was dedicated in 1903 during ceremonies officiated by President Theodore Roosevelt.
+Happily, this building was seldom used for its intended purposes save for a few days in 1908, when it housed refugees from the anti-black riots that broke out in the capital city.

+The Arsenal housed Springfield's largest indoor space, and any kind of event drawing a crowd was staged there.
 Several presidents spoke there, from Coolidge to FDR; other personages of note who appeared in the building include John Philip Sousa and his band, Charles Lindbergh, William Jennings Bryan, Will Rogers, and the members of the Chicago Grand Opera, among many others.
 Perhaps the most celebrated event in the history of the Arsenal was the banquet celebrating the centennial of the birth of Abraham Lincoln on February 12, 1909, attended by numerous dignitaries.
-The grandest show ever staged there took place in 1934 when a ten-year-old boy tossed a flaming paper sack onto the Arsenal’s stage; the ensuing fire destroyed the building.
+The grandest show ever staged there, however, took place in 1934 when a ten-year-old boy tossed a flaming paper sack onto the Arsenal’s stage and started a fire that destroyed the building.

 The militia long ago moved its offices to Camp Lincoln on Springfield’s north side, and the building was given over to another quasi-military outfit, the Illinois State Police.
 The latter’s tenancy was supposed to be temporary, until the state built a new State Police HQ next door.
 That same capitol complex development plan, adopted nearly 20 years ago, also would have completely rehabilitated and expanded the useful space in the Armory.
 Both projects fell victim to the state’s congenital attention-deficit disorder.

-The State Police have moved out, into a corporate headquarters building elsewhere in Springfield and the Armory, starved of maintenance for twenty years, is today on life support, past dignity and, apparently, hope.
+The State Police have long since moved out, into an empty corporate headquarters building elsewhere in Springfield and the Armory, starved of maintenance for twenty years, is today on life support, past dignity and, apparently, hope.
 The central drill hall would be perfect for tai chi exercises each morning by massed bureaucrats, but the American Federation of State, County, and Municipal Employees union would probably have something to say about that idea.

 Illinois Supreme Court Building

 The Illinois Supreme Court first sat in what is now the Old State Capitol and, after that, in the present capitol.
-That lasted until 1908, when it moved into its own building across the street from the statehouse at Second and Capitol.
+That lasted until 1908, when the justices moved into their own building across the street from the statehouse at Second and Capitol.
 In addition to a library and courtrooms and space for marshals and clerks, the new building includes small apartments for the use of justices during court sessions.